 The arguments and our input parameters of which are:

-`x` An `(X,Y,Z)` raster stack (or cube) of spectral data, where the X and Y axes represent discrete pixel values, and each layer of the Z axis is a a different temporal snapshot of the raster layer.
+`x` An `(X,Y,Z)` raster stack (or cube) of spectral data, where the X and Y axes represent discrete pixel values, and each layer of the Z axis is a different temporal snapshot of the raster layer.
 In our study, this is the Sentinel derived time series of our study site in Calabria.

 `time_vector` A vector of dates corresponding to every point in the raster time series, which must be the same as the `Z` axis from the `x` variable.
 All pixels in the input time series must share the same temporal spacing as the temporal pattern to which it is being compared.

-`steepness` An integer corresponding to the $α$ variable from the time-weighting function in Maus [@Maus:2016].
+`steepness` An continuous corresponding to the $α$ variable from the time-weighting function in Maus [@Maus:2016].
 Lower or higher values of $α$ ...increase or decrease?... penalisation for deviations from the pattern time.

-`midpoint` An integer corresponding to the $β$ variable from the time-weighting function in Maus [@Maus:2016].
+`midpoint` An integer corresponding to the $β$ variable expressed in day from the time-weighting function in Maus [@Maus:2016].
 The input data must be of the scale specified by the `time_scale`

 cycle_length="year", time_scale="day"